Discover the Story

 The sick and wounded Confederates left behind received the same treatment as their Union counterparts, and usually side by side.
 Both Medical Departments operated under the belief, articulated by one soldier, that “Humanity teaches that a wounded and prostrate foe is no longer an enemy.”
 Even many Confederate sympathizers remarked on how well the Southern wounded were treated.
 Several Confederate soldiers wrote a note of gratitude that was published in the Frederick Examiner, rendering their “sincere thanks to the Union Ladies and citizens of Frederick City, Md for the kind treatment and attention shown us, while we were in the above hospital [Methodist Episcopal Church Hospital].”
 These soldiers also thanked the surgeon in charge, “who done all in his power for our comfort and good.”
 An exception to this policy occurred when a group of women who supported the South set up a hospital that would only treat Confederate soldiers.
 The reaction to this was notable: one local Frederick paper bemoaned the separate hospital, since “it gives greater license to this sectional discrimination and an opportunity of cultivating a baneful rivalry.”

 Civilians provided medical care for soldiers in a variety of ways.
 Local doctors often offered their services to the wounded.
 A Dr. Hering recalled the scene in Westminster after Confederate General Jeb Stuart’s cavalry clashed with Delaware cavalry on June 29, 1863: “The dead and the wounded were lying in the street and we were in the midst of war indeed.
 Stuart’s column was then beginning to pass through . . . .
 The bodies of the dead were taken away and, with other doctors of the town, I set myself looking after the wounded.”
 Women and children were also engaged in caring for the soldiers.
-They Ladies of Frederick visiting the wounded in the Presbyterian Church hospital in Frederick (Charles F. Johnson, The Long Roll, 1911)made bandages, prepared and distributed food, supplied clothing, hauled water, collected money for the hospital fund, and even helped surgeons with operations.
+They made bandages, prepared and distributed food, supplied clothing, hauled water, collected money for the hospital fund, and even helped surgeons with operations.
 “Women bandaged and bathed, with a devotion that went far to make up for their inexperience,” recalled one observer. “[They] helped, holding the instruments and the basins, trying to soothe or strengthen.
 They stood to their work nobly….”
 Children did noble work as well.
 When the farm ten year old Tillie Pierce was sent to in order to escape the pending battle at Gettysburg became a field hospital, Tillie helped with the care of the wounded soldiers who were placed in the house, barn, and orchards.

 Ann Schaeffer of Frederick noted the irony inherent in the idea of military hospitals: “I could not help thinking how ridiculous our world must appear to superior intelligences—our incurring so much trouble, expense and suffering to maim and murder each other and after accomplishing this object, laying the poor creatures side by side – endeavoring to relieve their pain and save their lives.”